 How to Make a Spinach and Strawberry Smoothie

-Don’t forget that you can alter this recipe to make it work for you: less spinach, vanilla protein powder instead of greek yogurt, the list is endless.
+Don’t forget that you can alter this green smoothie recipe to make it work for you: less spinach, vanilla protein powder instead of greek yogurt, adding chia seeds for an extra boost of fiber and protein, the list is endless.

 You could also make a spinach berry smoothie by subbing the strawberries for mixed berries, blackberries, raspberries, or blueberries.